Sharonne24/independent-website/README.md

 ##Description

 This is a website for a restaurant that serves delicious meals and provides a great dining experience.
 The website is designed to showcase the restaurant’s menu, location, contact information, and other information for customers.
+It allows clients to order meals online incase they cannot get to the restaurant and they can also reserve tables online.

 ## Features